Andrzej Lepper: Fall, death, and controversy

 Lepper was found dead in his Warsaw office on 5 August 2011.
 Police said that he likely committed suicide.
 The public prosecutor's office conducted a year-long investigation to determine possible motives for his suicide.
 Lepper was hanging from a ceiling hook for a punching bag.
-After his autopsy, foul play was ruled out, and the investigation ended in late 2012.
-It was determined that Lepper suffered from crushing depression due to his enormous debts on all fronts including at his farm, his political defeat and sex scandals.
+Since the death occurred on a Friday, an autopsy could not be conducted until the next working week began.
+After his autopsy, the involvement of a third party was ruled out, and the investigation ended in late 2012.
+It was determined that Lepper suffered from crushing depression due to his enormous debts on all fronts, including at his farm, his political defeat, and sex scandals.
+Party colleagues disputed this claim, stating there were no signs of his imminent suicide or any depression in the lead-up to his death.
+They pointed out that Lepper was said to be in good spirits and planning a political comeback, with his son having recently completely recovered from a near-death illness reportedly caused by pesticide poisoning that previously took a toll on Lepper's stress load.
+Sceptics were quick to argue that the postponement of Lepper's autopsy reduced chances to detect foul play, reminiscent of multiple other cases in post-communist Poland where suspicious deaths had been the matter of much controversy due to the alleged use of pancuronium bromide (known in Poland as Pawulon) as a 'fast and quick killer' that became undetectable after a number of days, most notably entering the popular imagination in the Skin Hunters case.

-Immediately after Lepper's death, sceptics pointed to suspicious details at the crime scene such as a lack of fingerprints on the tools used in his death, and his acquaintances' denial that he had any motivation to commit suicide.
-A scaffolding had been placed directly outside of the window of his office which had been fully opened, and all CCTV cameras in the area had malfunctioned on the day of his death.
-The unexplained circumstances of Lepper's death fueled popular urban legends ranging from Belarusian KGB to an inside job by the Polish PiS party and special services, apparently related to his words in the Sejm that he had evidence about serious corruption and criminal activities involving high ranking government officials.
+Moreover, immediately after Lepper's death, sceptics also pointed to suspicious details at the crime scene, such as a lack of fingerprints on the tools used in his death and his acquaintances' denial that he had any motivation to commit suicide.
+A scaffolding had been placed directly outside of the window of his office, which had been fully opened, and all CCTV cameras in the area had malfunctioned on the day of his death.
+The unexplained circumstances of Lepper's death fuelled popular urban legends ranging from the Belarusian KGB to an inside job by the Polish PiS party and special services, apparently related to his words in the Sejm that he had evidence about serious corruption and criminal activities involving high-ranking government officials.
 Lepper acted erratically prior to his death and claimed to fear for his life and to be targeted by surveillance drones and wiretaps capturing his private conversations.
 Reporters who dealt with the death of Lepper pointed out the deaths, including suicides, of three of his close co-workers and party members having preceded it: Róża Żarska, Ryszard Kuciński, and Wiesław Podgórski.
-Ultimately, an investigation found that the death was unmistakably a suicide by hanging, though popular opinion among many Poles and even some high-ranking officials such as former Prime Minister Leszek Miller support the theory claiming otherwise.
+Ultimately, an investigation found that the death was unmistakably a suicide by hanging, though popular opinion among many Poles and even some high-ranking officials, such as former prime ministers Leszek Miller and Jarosław Kaczyński, as well as other prominent politicians across the political spectrum, such as Radosław Sikorski and Sławomir Mentzen, support the theory claiming otherwise.